Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/ingest_data_azure.md

   - etl
 ---

-Data ingest workloads in Stacks are jobs which:
+Data ingest workloads in Ensono Stacks are jobs which:

 1. Connect to an external data source
 2. Land the data in the Bronze (raw) layer of the data lake